European leaders are in Beijing with a list of concerns. Will China’s Xi listen? - KESQ

 But even still, Xi “will not make major concessions to the EU without getting something big in return,” according to Tsang.

-On Thursday, visiting European leaders are expected to push Xi to ensure that Chinese firms are not supporting the Russian war effort.
+On Thursday, visiting European leaders had been expected to push Xi to ensure that Chinese firms are not supporting the Russian war effort.
 Unlike the US, Europe so far has refrained from blacklisting Chinese companies believed to be providing goods that could be used on the battlefield.

-The two sides are also likely to discuss the ongoing conflict between Israel and Hamas militants in Gaza.
+The two sides were also expected to discuss the ongoing conflict between Israel and Hamas militants in Gaza.

 Beijing has not condemned Hamas for the October 7 attack on Israel that killed roughly 1,200 people and sparked the latest conflict – setting its stance at odds with Europe and the US.
 It’s instead focused criticism of Israel’s strikes on the enclave which have killed more than 15,000 people, according to the Hamas-run Gaza Ministry of Health.